-Fox Renderfarm, as the best 3ds Max render farm in the CG industry, the tutorial we shared for you this time is from the 3D artist Thepoly, on how to use 3ds Max and Maya and other software to make a semi-realistic 3D game scene interior production process.
+Fox Renderfarm, as the best 3ds Max render farm and cloud rendering services provider in the CG industry, the tutorial we shared for you this time is from the 3D artist Thepoly, on how to use 3ds Max and Maya and other software to make a semi-realistic 3D game scene interior production process.

 This project uses the standard PBR process, using 3ds Max to complete the basic model building, and determine the object scale.
 Complete high poly carving in ZBrush, topology in Maya, baking in Marmoset Toolbag 3, Substance Painter to complete the production of PBR materials, and finally use Marmoset Toolbag 3 for rendering.

 Before production, determine what materials, what objects are in the scene, and the overall ratio, and then determine the production order according to the ratio.
 Most of the scenes are walls and stones and wooden furniture, so they are the key part of the production.

 Quickly build up their approximate proportions in 3ds Max.

 After establishing the proportion of large objects, continue to build down the remaining objects in the scene.
 And further, enrich the details of the model.
 There are a lot of repetitive objects, just make a few different shapes.
 This does not seem to be too repetitive.

 Taking the above book as an example, many different types have been produced, which can reduce visual duplication.

 There are two fabrics in the scene, here is a pillow as an example，

 This product uses the cloth calculation that comes with 3ds Max.
 The specific process is as follows，